.com

 Robert Shaw as Flight Sergeant John Pulford dfm (1920 -1944)

-The British are desperate to shorten the length of World War II and propose a daring raid to smash Germany's industrial heart.
+The British are desperate to shorten the length of World War II and propose a daring raid to smash into the German industrial heart.

 At first, the objective looks impossible until a British scientist invents an ingenious weapon capable of destroying the planned target.